michael-wall/restrict-access-saml-login/README.md

   - If the user has any of the specified Site Roles in any of the specified Sites (as defined in the custom ...siteGroupIds and ...siteRoleIds portal properties).

 ## Setup ##
-- Add the following portal properties to the nodes of the target environment:
+- Add the following portal properties to each node of the target environment:

 | Property  | Type | Default | Description |
 | -------- | ------- | ------- |  ------- |